icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ## 2.1.
 Good practices for unit testing include
 - Creating tests for all **publicly exposed** functions, including class constructors and operators.
 - Covering all code paths and checking both trivial and **edge cases**, including those with incorrect input data (negative testing).
-- Assuring that each test works independently and does't prevent other tests from execution.
+- Assuring that each test works independently and doesn't prevent other tests from execution.
 - Organizing tests in a way that the order in which you run them doesn't affect the results.

 ![alt text](../img/ut005.jpg)